-There are a number of routes open to suitably motivated and qualified individuals who wish to undertake postgraduate research in astrophysics leading to either the PhD or MSc degree.
+We are looking for suitably motivated and qualified individuals who wish to undertake postgraduate research in astrophysics leading to either the PhD or MSc degree.
 We also offer, if resources allow, part-time PhDs.

-PhD and MSc projects are offered in the following research areas.
-STFC-funded PhD places are 3.5 years full time and MSc projects 1 year full time.
-Click each link to view a short abstract of the projects offered for start in October 2020 within that area.
+In this round, PhD projects are being offered in the following research areas.
+PhD places are 3.5 years full time, starting in Oct 2021.
+Click each link to view a short abstract of the projects offered within that area.
 Priority will be given to applications received by 1 February 2021.

 - Galaxies, Active Galactic Nuclei and Cosmology